 Dr. Chao REN is an Associate Professor in The Faculty of Architecture at The University of Hong Kong.
-Prior to joining HKU, she was an Associate Professor in the School of Architecture at the Chinese University of Hong Kong, where she was a research fellow in the Institute of Energy, Environment and Sustainability and also the Institute of Future Cities.
 She has lectured widely in the leading institutions on topics of environmental design and urban climatic application.

 Her research interest is Sustainable Urban and Environmental Design and Urban Climatic Application in Urban Planning.
 She has published widely in highly ranked journals and peer-reviewed conferences, focusing primarily on examining the relationship between urban climate and urban morphological characteristics, developing an urban climatic mapping system, and analysing urbanization-induced human thermal comfort and public health risk impacts for high-density/compact cities.
-She has edited and co-edited 3 books.
+She has edited and co-edited 4 books.
 One is The Urban Climatic Map: A Methodology for Sustainable Urban Planning (Routledge, 2015).
 Dr. Ren has involved in several governmental research projects in China (Hong Kong, Macau, Wuhan, Changchun and Beijing), Taiwan (Kaohsiung), The Netherlands (Arhem) and France (Toulouse) since 2006.
-She has been invited by international organizations including WMO and UNEP to develop urban climate related guides, reports and training materials.
-She serves as editorial advisor for Cities & Health and an associate editor for Urban Climate (2018-2020).
-She is a board member of the International Association for Urban Climate (2017-2021).
+She has been invited by international organizations including WMO, WHO and UNEP to develop urban climate related guides, reports and training materials.
+She is an invited contributing author of IPCC AR6 (Chapter on Cities) and an invited member of urban climate expert group by the WMO.
+She serves as an associate editor for Urban Climate (since 2018) and an editorial advisor for Cities & Health.
+She is an elected board member of the International Association for Urban Climate (IAUC) (2017-2021).
 She is a registered BEAM Professional and has joined the Working Group of BEAM Society since 2011.

 Chao’s multi-dimensional, cross-disciplinary research aims to transfer scientific data into new knowledge to address social needs, enhance policy-making and support evidence-based designs.
-Her studies on sustainable urban environments have led to a number of practical research and government consultancy projects in Hong Kong, Macau, Mainland China, Taiwan, the Netherlands and France.
-Chao’s publications on Urban Climatic Map have not only formed the theoretical basis but also explored the possibilities of knowledge transfer from the scientific work of urban climatology to the implementations of urban planning.
-Her writings are frequently cited and have attracted global attention across the fields of urban climatology, urban planning and architecture, with some of them being taught in postgraduate courses at leading institutions, such as the University of California, Berkeley, University College London, University College Dublin, Utrecht University, Tokyo Institute of Technology, Wageningen University and Technische Universität Münch.
+Her studies on sustainable urban environments (including urban ventilation assessment, urban climate map and heat-health impact studies) have led to a number of practical research and government consultancy projects in Hong Kong, Macau, Mainland China, Taiwan, Singapore, the Netherlands and France.
+Chao’s publications on urban climatic map and urban ventilation assessment have not only formed the theoretical basis but also explored the possibilities of knowledge transfer from the scientific work of urban climatology to the implementations of urban planning.
+Her writings are frequently cited and have attracted global attention across the fields of urban climatology, environmental science, urban planning and architecture, with some of them being taught in postgraduate courses at leading institutions, such as the University of California, Berkeley, University College London, University College Dublin, Utrecht University, Tokyo Institute of Technology, Wageningen University and Technische Universität Münch.
+Her four papers published in 2018-19 were selected by the journal of Urban Climate as the top 25 most citied papers published since 2017.

 Urban planning and environmental design